cobbie/adnat-challenge-react/README.md

 Open up ```localhost:8080``` to begin using the program.

 ## Usage
 The app is intended to be used how the specs determined it.
-Users can create accounts, log in, join and edit organisation details, and create shifts within their organisation.
+Users can create accounts, log in, join and edit organisation details, and create shifts for themselves within their organisation.
+Shifts are rendered by date.
 An additional feature of editing users was created.

-## Limitations and Points of Improvement
+## Points of Improvement

+### Code structure
+As of submission, too much of the functionality lives in ```App.js```.
+The code in this file could be refactored mainly by creating a separate file to handle all of the API requests.

+Less state variables could also have been used for cleaner state management.

+### Updating shift table on creation of new shift
+One small missing feature in this submission is that the shifts table does not update upon creation of a new shift: this is because the rendering of table content is dependent upon the updating of its state which is based on props which is obtained from the parent.
+One way to solve this would be through lifting the state up.